Siddpawar9222/Obsidian-Vault/SpringBoot/Basic Annotations/001-CoreAnnotations.md

 `@RestController`:
 This is a specialization of `@Controller` that combines the `@Controller` and `@ResponseBody` annotations.
 It's used to create RESTful web services, where the methods return data directly to the response body.

-`@Component`:
-This annotation indicates that a class is a Spring component.
-Spring will automatically detect and register classes with this annotation as Spring beans during component scanning.
-These beans can then be wired and used in other parts of the application.
-A bean name is created with the first letter in lowercase (example: if the class name is `CowCow`, then the bean name is `cowCow`).

 `@Autowired`:
 This annotation is used to inject dependencies automatically.
 It can be applied to fields, constructors, or methods.
 Spring will automatically look for a bean of the required type and inject it into the annotated element.